cash stack icon

 How to make the most of a Black Friday sale

-It’s worth starting to think about the products you’re looking for ahead of time and seeing where you can find the best deals.
+It’s a good idea to start thinking about the products you’re looking for ahead of Black Friday and seeing where you can find the best deals.
 If you’re after a phone, laptop or Xbox, for example, start scouting out tech stores and see when their sales are due to start.

-Helpfully, many of the major retailers will announce the highlights of their sale before the main event, so it’s worth keeping up to date with these offers by signing up to their newsletters or picking up their brochures in-store.
+Helpfully, many of the major retailers will announce the highlights of their sale before the main event, so it may be worth keeping up to date with these offers by checking their websites or social media, signing up to their newsletters or picking up their brochures in-store.

 This comes with two main advantages.
-Firstly, it will give you an understanding of how much you will save on your chosen deals.
+Firstly, it will help you understand how much you could save on your chosen deals.
 Some retailers will offer only minimal savings on many of their items, with these types of deals commonplace during other sales throughout the year.

 How to budget for Black Friday

-Below we have listed four ways you can finance Black Friday this year.
+Below we have listed some ways you could finance your Black Friday shopping this year.

 The listed options below do not constitute advice.
 Beware of spending beyond your means, as credit used irresponsibly can rack up a serious amount of debt.